melting-cheese/On-the-Spectrum/question.md

 I like to be dominated, especially in the bedroom.
 ## 8
 I don't have any sort of specific fetish or non-standard sexual turn-on.
+## 9
+If I could not fulfil all of my partner's sexual desires, I would encourage them to see other people to fill the gaps.
 ## 10
 ## 11
 I don't like making sexual decisions, I prefer my partner to make them for me.